luxfi/erc-3643/CONTRIBUTING.md

 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `main`.
 2. If you've added code that should be tested, add tests.
-Our test suite uses TypeScript and Hardhat.
+Our test suite uses Foundry (Solidity).
 3. Ensure the test suite passes.
 Tests are automated and any PR will trigger them automatically.
 4. Make sure your code lints.
-We use [Solhint](https://github.com/protofire/solhint) for Solidity and [ESLint](https://eslint.org/) for TypeScript.
+We use Foundry's built-in linting (`forge lint`) for Solidity code.
 5. Issue that pull request!

 ## Any contributions you make will be under the GPL v3 Software License